Calmac website search form

 Scotland's islands are home to a network of high-end culinary experiences.
 Splurge-worthy restaurants that take the art of dining to another level - both in terms of the standard of the cooking and the environment in which it's served.
 Many of these establishments have placed local produce at the heart of their menu, taking advantage of Scotland's rich natural resources to create dishes as unique as they are fresh.

 No blog about Scotland's island restaurants is complete without a nod to Skye's Three Chimneys.
 The iconic restaurant and hotel is situated in the most dramatic of locations - looking out to Loch Dunvegan from a rocky outcrop - and the food more than lives up to the beautiful surroundings.
-On the small island of Gigha, just off the coast of Kintyre, you'll find a 300-year-old building housing some of the finest seafood on the west coast of Scotland.
+On the small island of Gigha, just off the coast of Kintyre, you'll find a 300-year-old building housing some of the finest seafood on the West coast of Scotland.
 The Boathouse Restaurant sits neatly in the beautiful Ardminish Bay and is a must visit when in the area.
 The Ninth Wave is a destination restaurant situated on the wild moors of Mull.
 Combining seafood, organic meats and local produce to create a unique tasting menu.
 It promises 'hedonism on a plate' - an apt description of Scotland's fine foodie experiences.

 Nineth Wave Restaurant - Isle of Mull